 Periodontal Osseous Surgery

-When you have periodontal disease, bone loss causes your gum tissue to become unsupported creating pockets and gingival recession.
+When you have periodontal disease, bone loss causes your gum tissue to become unsupported, creating pockets and gingival recession.
 As pockets become deeper due to further bone loss, bacteria and decay can destroy the tooth structure.
 Once the disease passes a certain point, the area can’t be properly cleaned through regular home care or traditional root planing and scaling.

 The Procedure